VijayThilak/CKS-Challenges/README.md

 ## Task 5 - Implement Network Policy

-Create a network policy called `prod-netpol` that will only allow traffic only within the `prod` namespace and deny all the traffic from other namespaces.
+Create a network policy called `net-po` that will only allow traffic only within the `prod` namespace and deny all the traffic from other namespaces.

 # Result